Angiecore/Credit_Risk_Analysis/README.md

 ### Summary

-Up to the results we can conclude that Easy Ensemble AdaBoost Classifier is the most accurate machine learning model with a 90.7%.
+Up to the results we can conclude that Easy Ensemble AdaBoost Classifier is the most accurate machine learning model with a 90.7% accuracy.